Arbutus canariensis

 Share this product

-About Arbutus canariensis
+About Your New Arbutus canariensis

 Arbutus canariensis – Canary Madrone is a distinctive evergreen tree from the Canary Islands, reaching up to 10 metres high with a 4–5 metre spread.
 It features striking ornamental bark, dark green serrated leaves up to 15 cm long, and creamy white flowers tinged with pink in late autumn.
 Decorative red, strawberry-like fruits follow, adding seasonal interest.